web-auth/doc/symfony-bundle/entities-with-doctrine.md

 ## The Repository

+{% hint style="warning" %}
+**Deprecation Notice (v5.2.0):** The `DoctrineCredentialSourceRepository` class is deprecated and will be removed in version 6.0.0.
+You should create your own Doctrine-based repository implementation instead of extending the provided class.
+See the example below for guidance.
+{% endhint %}

 To ease the integration into your application, the bundle provides a concrete class that you can extend.

 {% hint style="info" %}